aang114/COVID-19-in-Singapore/README.md

 ![image](readme%20pictures/train%20and%20test%20plot.png)

 By plotting the ground truth versus predictions on the testing dataset, I had received an r^2 score of ~ 0.898 (3 significant figures).
 And by plotting the ground truth versus prediction on the training dataset, I had received an r^2 score of ~0.998 (3 significant figures).
-Furthermore, from looking at plots of most GRCs, the predictions closely match the general trend direction of the actual number of cases.
+Furthermore, from looking at plots of most GRCs (the GRC plots are in the directory 'model files/grc plots'), the predictions closely match the general trend direction of the actual number of cases.
 However, just like with the project done by the University of Illinois students, the predictions are volatile.